TGElder/downhill/README.md

 ## Implementation

 The implementation is designed to minimise Java memory usage and garbage collection.
-This is generally achieved by changing the values on a single object instead of creating a new object.
+1. The only part of the mesh held in memory are the x, y and z (elevation) coordinates of each point.
+We can work out where the edges and triangles are as the mesh has a predictable pattern.
+2. Where possible (and practical) a single copy of an object is mutated instead of creating a new object.
+In particular, the EdgeIterator and TriangleIterator that iterate over the edges or triangles of a mesh repeatedly return the same object with changed values.